-If there’s anything I know first-hand, it’s tried and tested ways to do being alone well.
+If there’s anything I know first-hand, it’s tried and tested ways of being alone well.

 What I share here will undoubtedly serve you in any season of life!

 Though I live with my daughter, I spend a lot of time by myself which has taken a significant amount of adjusting to over the years.
 If you work mostly from home and live without a partner you’ll perhaps recognise why I say that.

 Back to it, when this pandemic hit, I knew it’d mean little change to my everyday life.
 You may have seen the meme’s ‘when you realise quarantine is your life?’
 They’re talking about me.